 The historic estate shaping a 21st-century Chelsea

-One of London’s best loved neighbourhoods, Chelsea enjoys a reputation as one of the best places to live, work and shop in the world.
-It has a rich cultural heritage and has long been a haven for artists, authors, musicians and designers, from Dante Gabriel Rossetti to The Rolling Stones and Vivienne Westwood.
+The Estate’s 93 acres span an area that encompasses Chelsea and Knightsbridge.
+One of London’s best-loved neighbourhoods, Chelsea has a rich cultural heritage as a haven for artists, authors, musicians and designers, from Dante Gabriel Rossetti to The Rolling Stones.

 THE CADOGAN ESTATE 10 DUKE OF YORK SQUARE, LONDON, SW3 4LY +44 (0)20 7730 45